fritz-friends/strategic-risk-insights/src/pages/blog/2020-08-18-in-a-hyper-charged-environment-focus-on-dc-prepare-for-ac.md

 ---
 templateKey: blog-post
-title: "In a hyper-charged environment: Focus on DC, Prepare for AC"
+title: "30 March: In a hyper-charged environment: Focus on DC, Prepare for AC"
 date: 2020-03-30T21:53:13.435Z
 description: The first in a series of Coronavirus  Updates
 featuredpost: true